-A student currently enrolled at another ABA-approved law school may apply to attend the University of South Carolina School of Law for one or two semesters as a transient (visiting) student and receive credit toward the J.D. from their "home" law school.
+A student currently enrolled at another ABA-approved law school may apply to attend the University of South Carolina Joseph F. Rice School of Law for one or two semesters as a transient (visiting) student and receive credit toward the J.D. from their "home" law school.

 Applicants for transient (visiting) admission must submit the following:

 A completed and signed application form, including a statement of the reason for wanting to visit at the University of South Carolina.
 Please use the regular JD application, which you can find online through LSAC.
-At Section 8, Enrollment Information, please mark "Transient" even if you have applied previously.
+At Section 1, Enrollment Information, please mark "Transient" even if you have applied previously.

 A nonrefundable $60 application fee.